OSU-NLP-Group/GUI-Drag/README.md

 `GUI-Drag` dataset can be downloaded at [here](https://huggingface.co/datasets/osunlp/GUI-Drag-dataset).

-`GUI-Drag-3/7B` models which are trained via efficient continual training can be accessed at [here](https://huggingface.co/osunlp/GUI-Drag-7B).
+`GUI-Drag-3/7B` models, which are trained via efficient continual training, can be accessed at [here](https://huggingface.co/osunlp/GUI-Drag-7B).

 ## Benchmarks